hjwp/www.obeythetestinggoat.com/content/testing-docker-with-pytest.md

 (These are some library functions we wrote, I won't show you the trivial flask app that calls them).

-This was one of our first implementations -- we needed to be able to customise the postgres superuser password for each user, and our first solution involved building a new image for each user, by generating and running a custom dockerfile for them.
+This was one of our first implementations -- we needed to be able to customise the Postgres superuser password for each user, and our first solution involved building a new image for each user, by generating and running a custom Dockerfile for them.

-We were never quite sure whether the Dockerfile voodoo was going to work, and we weren't really postgres experts either, so having the high-level integration test, which actually tried to spin up a container and connect to the postgres database that should be running inside it, was a really good way of getting to a solution that worked.
+We were never quite sure whether the Dockerfile voodoo was going to work, and we weren't really Postgres experts either, so having the high-level integration test, which actually tried to spin up a container and connect to the Postgres database that should be running inside it, was a really good way of getting to a solution that worked.

 Imagine what a more isolated test for this code might look like: